greenelab/ccc-manuscript/manuscript.md

     both expressed in blood, liver, leukocyte
     both seem to be very related to the regulation of immune response -->

+### Clustermatch and Maximal Information Coefficient strongly agree on gene pair prioritization

+![
+**Distribution of Maximal Information Coefficient (MIC) and comparison with other methods.**
+Given the high time complexity of MIC, approximately 1% of gene pairs were sampled from our previous set of 5,000 genes (GTEx v8, whole blood).
+**a)** Histogram of coefficient values.
+**b)** Corresponding cumulative histogram.
+The dotted line maps the coefficient value that accumulates 70% of gene pairs.
+**c)** 2D histogram plot with hexagonal bins between all coefficients, where a logarithmic scale was used to color each hexagon.
+](images/coefs_comp/gtex_whole_blood/mic/dist-main.svg "Distribution of MIC values"){#fig:dist_coefs_mic width="100%"}

+Finally, we compared all the coefficients with the Maximal Information Coefficient (MIC [@pmid:22174245]), a popular nonlinear method that can find complex relationships in data, although very expensive in computational terms.
+To circumvent this limitation of MIC, we took a small random sample of 100,000 gene pairs from all possible pairwise comparisons of our set with 5,000 highly variable genes from whole blood in GTEx v8.
+Then we performed the same analysis on the distribution of coefficients, shown in Figure @fig:dist_coefs_mic.
+We verified that Clustermatch and MIC behave similarly in this dataset, with essentially the same distribution but only shifted.
+Figure @fig:dist_coefs_mic c shows that these two coefficients relate almost linearly and compare very similarly with Pearson and Spearman.
+This result is important because MIC represented an important step in correlation analysis research, and it has been successfully used in various application domains [@pmid:33972855; @pmid:33001806; @pmid:27006077].
+However, the use of MIC in large datasets remained limited due to its very long computation time.
+Our work and analyses suggest that Clustermatch could be an equally effective but much more efficient next-generation correlation coefficient.

 ## Discussion